jingxiangma/jingxiangma.github.io/index.md

 ---

 ## Research
 I'm generally interested in geometry and topology of algebraic varieties.
-My PhD project is about mirror symmetry and Gromov Witten invariants under birational transformations, and I use tools from Gromov Witten theory, Frobenius manifolds, representation theory etc. The examples that I've been working on are ADE singularities and their resolutions.
+My PhD project is about mirror symmetry and Gromov Witten invariants under birational transformations, and I use tools from Gromov Witten theory, Frobenius manifolds, hypergeometric functions, some representation theory, etc. The examples that I've been working on are ADE singularities and their resolutions.

 ---